syncfusion-content/uwp-docs/uwp/SfTreeGrid/Clipboard-Operations.md

 {% endhighlight %}
 {% endtabs %}

-The below code example changes the clipboard value as 100 instead of cell value 1094 in treegrid.
+The following code example changes the clipboard value to 100 instead of cell value 1094 in tree grid.

 {% tabs %}
 {% highlight c# %}